 An Easy Sales Pipeline Template

-A sales pipeline template lets you set up your own pipeline in a spreadsheet.
-It’s easy to get started: Simply plug in each deal, its expected value, and the probability of closing.
-You’ll see a weighted average for that deal.
+A sales pipeline template lets you set up your pipeline in a spreadsheet.
+Simply plug in each deal, its expected value, and the probability of closing, and you'll get the weighted average for that deal.

-While you can manage your sales pipeline in an Excel spreadsheet, it’s far easier to use a CRM.
-The HubSpot CRM gives you an up-to-date view of your sales pipeline, multiple ways to sort your deals, automatic activity tracking (so you don't need to manually log calls or emails), and detailed contact records for every lead.
+While you can manage your sales pipeline in an Excel spreadsheet, using a CRM is much easier.
+The HubSpot CRM gives you an up-to-date view of your sales pipeline, multiple ways to sort your deals, automatic activity tracking (so you don't need to log calls or emails manually), and detailed contact records for every lead.